 We can use facts about the order of group elements as an elementary way to establish some of the possibilities for the structure of groups of a given size.
 For prime numbers p, there is only one group (abstractly) that has size p, namely, the group generated by an element of order p.
 We can think of this as the rotations of a p-gon.
-For non-prime sizes, there are other possibilities; see homeworks for a few.
+For non-prime sizes, there are other possibilities; see homeworks 2014-2015b, Q2, for a few.
 This is the beginning of the broad problem of characterizing all possible groups.

 We used a counting argument here to show that the size of a subgroup divides the size of the group, and counting arguments won't work for infinite groups.
-But the notion of "disjoint union" does work; even for infinite groups one can think of cosets as a way of decomposing a larger group G into "slices," each of which is based on the template of the smaller group H. This basic idea is a model for building larger structures out of smaller ones, Think of G as a space, H as a special plane in G that runs through the origin, and the cosets of H as planes that are parallel to G.
+But the notion of "disjoint union" does work; even for infinite groups one can think of cosets as a way of decomposing a larger group G into "slices," each of which is based on the template of the smaller group H. This basic idea is a model for building larger structures out of smaller ones, Think of G as a space, H as a special plane in G that runs through the origin, and the cosets of H as planes that are parallel to G. Also, the notion that right-multiplying by a group element yields a 1-1 map between H and its cosets still holds.